LSRCT/heatmonitor/README.md

 # heatmonitor
-I made this to control a the central heating of my parents house using an arduino and basic circuitry
+I made this to control the central heating of a house using an arduino and basic circuitry.